What is a Clean Air Space?

 Wildfires are predicted to become more frequent and severe as the global climate changes.
 In 2019, in anticipation of the ongoing impacts of wildfires on local air quality, the City identified the need to establish cleaner air spaces in a number of civic facilities.

 Subsequent work has included adding charcoal filters to augment existing filtration, updating mechanical systems to provide the option of recirculating interior air, and installing air curtains to help better seal facility entrances.
-These efforts were endorsed as one of the key actions identified in the City of Coquitlam Climate Adaptation Strategic Plan, adopted in October 2020.
+These efforts were endorsed as one of the key actions identified in the City of Coquitlam Climate Adaptation Strategic Plan (PDF), adopted in October 2020.

 During periods of increased air quality risk, City staff closely monitor reports from trusted government sources and work with applicable health agencies to support public health measures, including the activation of community Clean Air Spaces.
 Public notification of these measures is communicated via the City website, CoquitlamConnect mobile app, Notify Me news alerts and social media notification.